Heimwerker

 • Brushing the walls and floor

-• Vacuuming the bottom
+• Vacuuming the pool floor

 • Testing and adjusting chemical levels

-• Cleaning the filter regularly
+• Regularly cleaning the filter

-• Running the pump and filter system
+• Running the pump and filtration system

-Maintaining the proper pH level (between 7.2-7.8) is crucial for:
+Maintaining the correct pH level (between 7.2 and 7.8) is essential for:

 • Keeping the water balanced and comfortable for swimming

-• Allowing sanitizers like chlorine to work effectively
+• Ensuring sanitizers like chlorine work effectively

 • Free chlorine levels (1-3 ppm)

-• pH levels (7.2-7.8)
+• pH level (7.2-7.8)

 • Total alkalinity (80-120 ppm)